 If they aren’t right off of an organic vine, your strawberries are more than likely carrying residue from pesticide sprays.
 Instead of buying organic all year, why not grow your own strawberries?

 When to Start Strawberries

 Because strawberries are perennials, they will come back each year.
 Taking the time to help them establish well will be absolutely worth it in the long run.

-The benefit to growing strawberries from seed is that you will have access to a wide range of varieties.
+The benefit of growing strawberries from seed is that you will have access to a wide range of varieties.
 The drawback is that you will not likely have a good harvest of fruit until the next year.
 This is certainly a case where good things come to those who wait.

 Where to Plant Strawberries